legubiao/ocs2_ros2/advance examples/ocs2_mpcnet/readme.md

 * black 24.8.0
 * pyyaml 6.0.2

+Nvidia A500 can train ballbot but cannot train legged robot.

 ## Install ONNX Runtime
 ONNX Runtime is an inferencing and training accelerator.
 Here, it is used for deploying learned MPC-Net policies in C++ code.
 To locally install it, do the following: